 Posted in Dallas - Ft.
-Worth Market | Posted on 11-12-2014 | Written by Metrostudy News
+Worth Market, Uncategorized | Posted on 02-06-2015 | Written by Metrostudy News

-Existing home sales slipped 1% during the first nine months of 2014 because the severely constrained supply.
-New listings grew slightly in during the third quarter, which lead to an increase in pending sales during the quarter and more significant jump in sales during September.
+New development activity is concentrated in the northern suburbs of Dallas and Fort Worth where supply is the most restricted.
+Total lot inventory likely bottomed out in 2014.
+The fourth quarter reported the strongest year over year growth.
+New listings grew slightly during the second half of the year, which lead to an increase in pending sales and sales during the fourth quarter.
 If new listings can continue to grow in the coming months, then sales could continue to increase.
-However, if supply begins to fall again during the fourth quarter, sales are likely to return to a slight decline.
+However, if supply begins to fall again during the first quarter, sales are likely to decline.
 The appreciation rate has slowed somewhat as affordability issues have appeared in several submarkets.
 Overall, the outlook for the housing market for 2015 remains strong despite higher prices affecting affordability.

 For information contact

 Metrostudy is the leading provider of primary and secondary market information to the housing and related industries nationwide.
 Metrostudy provides research, data, analytics and consulting services to help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day.
 For more information, visit www.metrostudy.com

 About Hanley Wood

 Hanley Wood is the premier information, media, event, and strategic marketing services company serving the residential, commercial design and construction industries.
 Utilizing the largest editorial- and analytics-driven construction market database, the company produces powerful market data and insights; award-winning publications, newsletters and websites; high-profile executive events; and strategic marketing solutions.
 To learn more, visit hanleywood.com.